tuxtof/labs/calm/lab2/calm_workshop_lab2.rst

 @@{MySQL.address}@@

 This is a **Calm Macro**.
 What this does it get the IP address from the **MySQL** server and replaces that in this script.
-With that it doesn’t matter what IP the DB comes up with, the PHP server will always know where it’s DB is.
-There are many more native macros - a full list will be available in documentation at launch!
+Using the Macro,  it doesn’t matter what IP the DB comes up with, the PHP server will always know where it’s DB is.

+There are many more native macros and can be foundin the the Calm Deep-Dive sections...

 Fill in the uninstall script with the same basic exit as before: